CentreForDigitalHumanities/I-analyzer/documentation/Indexing-on-server.md

 ## Indexing
 Start a screen with a descriptive name (e.g., `screen -S index-superb-corpus`).
 Go to the server's `data` directory, and run `source env/bin/activate`.
 Move to backend directory: `cd source/backend`

-Call the flask command for indexing, e.g., `flask es -c superb-corpus -p`.
+Call the flask command for indexing, e.g., `yarn django index superb-corpus -p`.
 The production flag indicates that we have a *versioned* index after this: `superb-corpus-1`.
 You can also choose to add the `--rollover` (`-r`) flag: this is equivalent with automaticaly calling `flask alias` after `flask es`.
 As it's advisable to double-check a new index before setting / rolling over the alias, this flag should be used with caution.

 ## Additional indexing flags
 It is also possible to only add settings and mappings by providing the `--mappings-only` or `-m` flag.
 This is useful, for instance, before a `REINDEX` via Kibana from one Elasticsearch cluster to another (which is often faster than reindexing from source).